How to use MyWay Route Planner

 Click on a stop to see additional parameters and to add some notes, skip stops, etc.

-MyWay has three major route representation modes:
+MyWay offers three route display modes:

 You can hide your current location to make it easy to work with the route.
 It's handy when you build and manage routes outside of your area.
 To hide your location, go to layers (top right button below the main menu) and uncheck the "My Location" checkbox.
 When you have "My location" on, "Fit the whole route" mode will include your location and all route stops.
 When "My Location" is off, only your stops in the fitting mode will be included.

 When you follow your route and want' to "Update" it to actualize ETAs, if access to your location is ON, MyWay will take your location as an "intermediate starting" point.
-That will greatly improve ETA calculation and will actually build you a much more accurate route.
+That will greatly improve ETA calculation and will build you a much more accurate route.
 However, this can cause issues when your location is in a different country or can't be accessed by public roads.
 We recommend checking Optimisation Settings to see how location can affect your routes.

-If you see that you are running late or have changed your route, you can update all ETA's and stop order.
-You can do that by pressing the 3 dots menu button (in the route header) and picking "Update Route" option or do complete Reoptimization.
+If you see that you are running late or have changed your route, you can update all ETA's and stop the order.
+You can do that by pressing the 3 dots menu button (in the route header) and picking the "Update Route" option or do complete Reoptimization.
 Read more about those options.

 If at this stage you have any questions, please drop us a line through online chat.
 In the MyWay app, go to the Main Menu (top right corner, three lines button) > Support section > Talk to Us.